PatriotBit/J6Q/README.md

 -----------------

 * SUPPORT, ASSISTANCE, WARRANTY OF ANY KIND WHAT-SO-EVER
+* Discord, Chat, or any "official" communique
 * Advertising, shills, moon-sayers, or developers
 * Promise of ANY future value
 * Care about your feelings

-PatriotBits are simple, free, worthless digital tokens that enable psuedoanonymous transfers to anyone, anywhere on network.
+PatriotBits are simple, free, **worthless** digital tokens that enable psuedoanonymous transfers to anyone, anywhere on network.
 PatriotBit uses ancient peer-to-peer technology to operate with no central authority: managing transactions and issuing tokens is carried out collectively by the network.